 Instead, he was born Jonathan Singletary on Jan.
 17, 1639 (or maybe 1640) in the northern Massachusetts town of Newbury.
 He was the oldest of seven children of Richard Singletary, who came to America from Surfleet, a town near England’s east coast.

 As for his mother, there are two possibilities.
-One is Richard Singletary’s first wife, who was called the Goodwife Singletary in the public records of the time.
-She died in 1638 or 1639.
-The other is his second wife, Susanna Cooke, who married him shortly after the Goodwife’s death.
+One is Lydia Downham, who apparently migrated to America along with Richard Singletary.
+Public records of the time refer to the Goodwife Singletary, who died in 1638 or 1639, although it isn’t clear whether she was Downham or whether there had ever been a marriage.
+The other is Susannah Cooke, who married him shortly after the Goodwife’s death.

 Trouble in Massachusetts